eliannyscer/eliannyscer.github.io/_posts/2020-10-23-visual-studio-code.md

+---
-# Create a python document in Visual studio code
+title: "Create a python document in Visual studio code"
+categories:

+- Blog
+tags:
+- Python
+---

 From the File Explorer toolbar, select the New File button or ctrl n.
 Name the file how you prefer "title`.py`".
 By using the `.py` file extension, you tell visual studio code to interpret this file as a Python program, so that it evaluates the contents with the Python.